-A highly difficult problem arises in situations when the reader, with which the tag (or its user) engages in a transaction, itself is malicious.
+A highly difficult problem arises in situations when the reader. with which the tag (or its user) engages in a transaction, itself is malicious.
 For example, in the context of an RFID credit card, a malicious reader can fool the user into approving for a transaction whose cost is much more than what she intended to pay.
 That is, the reader terminal would still display the actual (intended) amount to the user, while the tag will be sent a request for a higher amount.
-More seriously, such a malicious reader can also collude with a ghost and then succeed in purchasing an item much costlier than what the user intended to buy [14].
-As discussed in Section 1, addressing this reader-and-ghost relay attack requires transaction verification, i.e., validation that the tag is indeed authorizing the intended payment amount.
+More seriously, such a malicious reader can also collude with a leech and then succeed in purchasing an item much costlier than what the user intended to buy [12].
+As discussed in Section 1, addressing this reader-and-leech relay attack requires transaction verification, i.e., validation that the tag is indeed authorizing the intended payment amount.
 Note that selective unlocking is ineffective for this purpose because the tag will anyway be unlocked in the presence of a valid (payment) context.

-A display-equipped RFID tag can easily enable transaction verification for detecting reader-and-ghost attacks, as outlined in [40], [35], [14].
+A display-equipped RFID tag can easily enable transaction verification for detecting reader-and-leech attacks, as outlined in [31, 27, 12].
 This, however, necessitates conscious user involvement because the amount displayed on the tag needs to be validated by the user and any user mistakes in this task may result in an attack.
-Distance bounding protocols have also been suggested as a countermeasure to the reader-and-ghost attacks [14].
+Distance bounding protocols have also been suggested as a countermeasure to the reader-and-leech attacks [12].
+However, these protocols are currently infeasible (as also reviewed in Section 5.1).